 - Destruction of flexible hoses of the brake system (Chapter 1 and 9).

-- Loosening master cylinder nuts (Chapter 9).
+- Loosen the master cylinder mounting nuts (Chapter 9).

-- Faulty master cylinder (Chapter 9).
+- The master cylinder is faulty (Chapter 9).

 Excessive brake pedal travel

-- Faulty master cylinder (Chapter 9).
+- The master cylinder is faulty (Chapter 9).

 - Air in the hydraulic system (Chapter 1 and 9).